-- Resurfacing National Cycle Route 1 through Bourne Park with a surface which is good for cycling. - Resurfacing, widening and lighting of National Cycle Route 1 where it runs alongside the railway between Bourne Park and the access under the railway bridge onto Wherstead Road.
+- Resurfacing National Cycle Route 1 through Bourne Park with a surface suitable for cycling. - Resurfacing, widening and lighting of National Cycle Route 1 where it runs alongside the railway between Bourne Park and the access under the railway bridge onto Wherstead Road. - Provision for cyclists at roundabouts along Wherstead Road.

-- Provision for cyclists at roundabouts along Wherstead Road / Hawes Street. - Off-road cycling permitted on footpath in Hawes Street area on relatively narrow footpaths and lacks a facility to re-join carriageway where off-road provision ceases and to cross side roads.
+Off-road cycling permitted on footpath in Hawes Street area on relatively narrow footpaths and lacks a facility to re-join carriageway where off-road provision ceases and to cross side roads.